 - Steaming: This is a particularly healthy cooking technique because it does the least damage to nutrients and, as a bonus, lends itself to a quick cleanup.
 I often steam vegetables and fish and tend to steam tender vegetables (such as broccoli and asparagus) and boil less delicate ones (potatoes, beets, corn on the cob).
 I like my vegetables when they have a deep color to them and are a bit crunchy.

-I enjoy grilling outdoors, but high temperature grilling (and broiling) of foods that contain fat and protein (meat and poultry, especially) produces carcinogenic compounds called heterocyclic amines (HAs) that can raise the risk of colorectal cancer in those with a genetic predisposition to the disease and may increase the risk of other cancers.
-To protect yourself from exposure to HAs, grill more vegetables and fish and less meat and try not to cook animal foods (including fish) to the point of charring.
-(Blackened fish is popular but unhealthy – try to avoid the blackened parts if you’re served food this way.)
-If you do grill meats, use leaner cuts and marinate meat, poultry and fish before cooking; the marinade may help reduce HA formation, especially if it’s made with spices such as ginger, rosemary and turmeric.
+- Grilling: I enjoy grilling outdoors, but high temperature grilling (and broiling) of foods that contain fat and protein (meat and poultry, especially) produces carcinogenic compounds called heterocyclic amines (HAs) that can raise the risk of colorectal cancer in those with a genetic predisposition to the disease and may increase the risk of other cancers.
+To avoid HAs grill more vegetables and fish and less meat and try not to cook animal foods (including fish) to the point of charring.
+(Blackened fish is unhealthy – try to avoid the blackened parts if you’re served food this way.)
+If you do grill meats, use leaner cuts and marinate meat, poultry and fish before cooking.
+The marinade may help reduce HA formation, especially if it includes ginger, rosemary or turmeric.
 And, finally, avoid charcoal lighter fluid or self-starting packages of briquettes in a charcoal grill – they will leave residues of toxic chemicals in your food.
 A healthy alternative is an inexpensive chimney lighter that uses a small amount of newspaper to ignite a mass of charcoal in a large metal cylinder.
 Gas grills are good alternatives to those that use charcoal.

 Andrew Weil, M.D.